 - Not dependent on others.
 Generating your solar power using panels on your roof means you are not as dependent on utilities and the electric power grid to provide your electricity.

 The disadvantages of using solar power for your home include:

 - An inconsistent fuel source.
 The sun doesn’t shine brightly 24 hours a day.
 Some locations have trees or taller buildings that could shade your roof.
 Even during the long days of summer, the sun’s direct rays can occasionally be obscured by clouds.
 On such days the system is less efficient.
 Excessively high outdoor temperatures can also reduce the efficiency of the system.

-- There's high initial cost.
+- There's a high initial cost.
 Even with multiple incentives, a solar power system may still cost tens of thousands of dollars.
 Smaller systems can also be expensive to install.
-Cost depends on the home, its location, size, and purpose of the system, the goals of the homeowner, and the amount of work needed to prepare the house for the new system.
+Cost depends on the home; its location, size, and purpose of the system; the goals of the homeowner; and the amount of work needed to prepare the house for the new system.

-- Site preparation, can't jump right in.
+- There's site preparation, so you can't jump right in.
 If the system is a retrofit (not part of new construction, but built on to an existing structure), expenses related to reconfiguring the house’s electric system will be necessary.
 There also may be a need to upgrade or alter some of the home’s infrastructure systems, especially the roof where the solar panels are installed.
 These upgrades will be in addition to the cost of the solar power system.

-- Maintenance.
-Generating your own electricity means that the upkeep of the system is in your hands.
+- There's maintenance.
+Generating your electricity means that the upkeep of the system is in your hands.
 PV panels need to be cleaned periodically so that dirt and debris do not reduce efficiency.
 In the case of a severe storm, it will be up to you to arrange for a qualified professional to repair any damage.